tnaccarato/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple Javascript "Rock, Paper, Scissors" game as part of The Odin Project.
-Will be updated with a graphical UI later on in the course.
+A simple Javascript "Rock, Paper, Scissors" game with a user interface as part of The Odin Project.
 You can view the site [here](https://tnaccarato.github.io/rock-paper-scissors/).